Franco homers, doubles, Phillies beat Mets 6-4; Familia back

 After Tommy Joseph grounded an RBI double just past the diving Bruce, Freddy Galvis hit a grounder wide of first base.

 Bruce fielded it cleanly, then hesitated making an underhanded throw.
 Instead of flipping the ball to either Syndergaard or second baseman Neil Walker covering the bag, he tossed it between them and it rolled away.
-After the inning, Mets manager Terry Collins talked with Bruce in the dugout.
+After the inning, Collins talked with Bruce in the dugout.

 This was the 1,285th game in the majors for Bruce, normally an outfielder.
 But it was only his fourth time at first base and first since 2014 with Cincinnati — and his third error at the position.
 The Mets put him there because of their injuries.